 Don’t forget, once you’ve gathered information, it’s important to let users know that their feedback was valuable.
 You could send them a push notification to thank them and mention a new feature or provide a reason to keep them using the app.

-Personalization is the key to success
+Personalization is the key to app retention rate increases

 After you’ve gained insight from your analytics and crash reporting and started to plan your push notifications, you need to factor in how personalization will further help to win-back users.
 Every user wants to feel valued.
 To keep users who are still actively engaged, continuously test, analyze, and improve your win-back campaign content and strategies by taking full advantage of customer data you’ve collected and making the most of personalization.
 If you leverage your customer data, you can learn when to send, how to send, and even when to let go.
 Even basic personalization increases open rates by 9%.
 In fact, if you personalize push notifications you could see retention rates increase by 7x.